Photorealistic Depth of Field in CGI

 The Bokeh Builder project file inside of Adobe After Effects with all the customisation to create your own lens aperture maps.

-Find the Bokeh Builder in the Store!
+Find the Bokeh Builder on our Resources Page

 Both of these examples are with low chromatic aberration.